bxyldy/clusterThis/README.txt

 Motion Blur 	Motion blur type: None, Velocity or Deformation Shutter 	The shutter value for motion blur
 Messages 	The verbosity of the messages sent to the console during rendering

 Attributes Tab:
 Copy Attributes * 	Copy attributes from source points to instanced primitives Blend Attributes * 	Interpolate and filter attributes from source points to instanced primitives

 Noise Tab:
 Type 	Simple noise generator noise types Perlin, Sparse, Alligator Amplitude 	Amplitude of noise applied to the position of the instanced geometry Noise Roughness: The "roughness" of the noise function
 Roughness 	Roughness of the generated noise
 Fractal Depth 	Depth of recursion for the noise generator Attenuation 	Amount of attenuation applied to the noise generator Seed 	Seed for the noise generator

-Deformation Tab: *
-Speed Stretching 	Amount of deformation applied from velocity, force, pressure, etc.

-Filter Tab: *
-Type 	Filter applied to attribute and position interpolation Amplitude 	Amplitude of the filter

 CVEX Tab:
 CVEX Shader 	The file name of the .vex shader to be used Execute VEX Code 	Execute the VEX code on the instanced objects CVEX Vars (point) 	The point attributes sent to the CVEX code for processing CVEX Vars (primitive) 	The primitive attributes sent to the CVEX code for processing

 Misc Tab:
-Volume Data 1-3 * 	Volume data file to be used by the CVEX shader code.
 Temp File Path 	Temporary file for the instanced geometry Use temp geo cache file
 Save the geometry in a temp cache file (for optimization) Save temp cache file: 	Do not delete cache file (to save the temp geometry cache file for later use)

 Example HIP file:
 VRAY_clusterThis_dev_v.1.4.7.hip

-Features coming soon:

-* More sophisticated noise/filter functions (fBm, gaussian, bezel, impulse, butterworth, sinc)
-* Proper primitive/point attribute blending/processing
-* Read volumetric data files and use for modulation of instanced geometry and attribute processing (DT grids).
-* Velocity/Force stretching the prims and blending/interpolating the attributes
-* Instance type selection from point attribute (prim_type)

 INSTALLATION:
-To install the "clusterThis" mantra procedural DSO/DLL, there are 3 components that need to be installed:
+To install the "clusterThis" mantra procedural DSO, there are 3 components that need to be installed:

 1) The "executable" that runs when mantra calls the clusterThis functions
 2) The VRAYprocedural configuration file to tell mantra where to find the clusterThis DSO or DLL
 3) The OTL, which is the interface to the mantra geometry procedural allowing the user to control it's behaviour